enzet/map-machine/README.md

 Feel free to request new icons via issues for whatever you want to see on the map.
 No matter how frequently the tag is used in OpenStreetMap since the final goal is to cover all tags.
 However, commonly used tags have priority, other things being equal.

-Generate icon grid and sets of individual icons with `map-machine icons`.
-It will update `doc/grid.svg` file, and create SVG files in `out/icons_by_id` directory where files are named using shape identifiers (e.g. `power_tower_portal_2_level.svg`) and in `icons_by_name` directory where files are named using shape names (e.g. `Röntgen portal two-level transmission tower.svg`).
-Files from the last directory are used in OpenStreetMap wiki (e.g. [`File:Röntgen_portal_two-level_transmission_tower.svg`](https://wiki.openstreetmap.org/wiki/File:R%C3%B6ntgen_portal_two-level_transmission_tower.svg)).
+Generate an icon grid and sets of individual icons with `map-machine icons`.
+It will update the `doc/grid.svg` file, and create SVG files in the `out/icons_by_id` directory where files are named using shape identifiers (e.g. `power_tower_portal_2_level.svg`) and in the `icons_by_name` directory where files are named using shape names (e.g. `Röntgen portal two-level transmission tower.svg`).
+Files from the last directory are used in the OpenStreetMap wiki (e.g. [`File:Röntgen_portal_two-level_transmission_tower.svg`](https://wiki.openstreetmap.org/wiki/File:R%C3%B6ntgen_portal_two-level_transmission_tower.svg)).

 Map features
 ------------

 ### Extra icons ###

 Map Machine uses icons to visualize tags for nodes and areas.
-But unlike other renderers, Map Machine can use more than one icon to visualize an entity and use colors to visualize [`colour`](https://wiki.openstreetmap.org/wiki/Key:colour) value or other entity properties (like [`material`](https://wiki.openstreetmap.org/wiki/Key:material) or [`genus`](https://wiki.openstreetmap.org/wiki/Key:genus)).
+But unlike other renderers, Map Machine can use more than one icon to visualize an entity and can use colors to visualize [`colour`](https://wiki.openstreetmap.org/wiki/Key:colour) value or other entity properties (like [`material`](https://wiki.openstreetmap.org/wiki/Key:material) or [`genus`](https://wiki.openstreetmap.org/wiki/Key:genus)).

 ### Isometric building shapes ###